fosskers/hello-webserver/README.md

 ghc-options:
   $everything: -split-sections
 ```
-- Rust: Upgrading from Hyper to Warp adds around 100 dependencies, and yet most
+- Rust: Warp is built on top of Hyper.
+Upgrading to Warp adds around 100
-  of that weight seems to fade away with `lto = true` and `strip`.
+  dependencies, and yet most of that weight seems to fade away with `lto = true`
+  and `strip`.
 - Go: Passing `-ldflags="-s -w"` or just running `strip` have the same effect
   and don't compound.